tmcclung/tube/README.md

 ## Configuration

-`tube` can be confirued to suit your particular needs and comes by default with a sensbile set of defaults.
+`tube` can be configured to suit your particular needs and comes by default with a sensbile set of defaults.
 There is also a default configuration at the top-level [config.json](/config.json) that you can use as a start point and modify to suite your needs.